pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

 sudo chmod u+x cells
 ```

-#### On HTTP standard ports: 80 and 443
+### On HTTP standard ports: 80 and 443

-By default you cannot use those ports if you are not a root user (sudo, root, etc...)
+By default you cannot use those ports if you are not a root user.
-to be able to bind those ports to Pydio you need to give the binary the rights to use them even though it's not launched as a root user.
+To be able to bind those ports to Pydio, you need to give the binary the rights to use them even though it's not launched as a root user.

-You can use this command :
+You can use this command:

 ```sh
 sudo setcap CAP_NET_BIND_SERVICE=+eip cells
 # Replace <cells> with full path to the Pydio Cells binary.
 ```

-#### Install
+### Install

 Execute the command below and follow the instructions.